Jewish Learning Fellowship

 The JLF cohort will consist of 20 students.
 No experience with Jewish learning or text study is required!
 We rely on your life experience and intuition to drive the conversation.
 Upon completion of the JLF, students earn a $300 stipend.

-Applications are due September 6 and candidates will be accepted on a rolling basis.
+Applications are due January 21st and candidates will be accepted on a rolling basis.
+Link to the application is at the bottom of this page.

 Topics of Classes Include: